ghayat2/Galaxy-Image-Generation/README.md

 | &ensp;&ensp;&ensp;&ensp;  &boxur;&nbsp; 1000 | Directory containing generated images of size 1000x1000

 #### 1) Generation using GAN models (with optional Filtering using scorer model):
-You can use the code in `test_GAN_SRM_Scorer.py` to execute the generation pipeline: this consits in generating an image using a GAN model, then upsampling the image using the SRM model (in case the generated image is 64x64), then optionally scoring the image with a chosen scoring model in order to filter/keep the images.
+You can use the code in `test_GAN_SRM_Scorer.py` to execute the generation pipeline: this consits in generating an image using a GAN model, then upsampling the image using the SRM model (in case the generated image is 64x64), then optionally scoring the image with a chosen scoring model in order to filter or keep it.
 By default 100 images are generated. <br>

 There are 2 strategies for deciding whether or not to keep an image when using a scorer: